 Describe and compare segregation levels in the jurisdiction and region.
 Identify the racial/ethnic groups that experience the highest levels of segregation.

-Explain how these segregation levels have changed over time (since 1990).

-Identify areas with relatively high segregation and integration by race/ethnicity, national origin, or LEP group, and indicate the predominant groups living in each area.
+Identify areas in the jurisdiction and region with relatively high segregation and integration by race/ethnicity, national origin, or LEP group, and indicate the predominant groups living in each area.

+Explain how these segregation levels and patterns in the jurisdiction and region have changed over time (since 1990).

-Consider and describe the location of owner and renter occupied housing in determining whether such housing is located in segregated or integrated areas.
+Consider and describe the location of owner and renter occupied housing in the jurisdiction and region in determining whether such housing is located in segregated or integrated areas.

-Discuss how patterns of segregation have changed over time (since 1990).

 Discuss whether there are any demographic trends, policies, or practices that could lead to higher segregation in the jurisdiction in the future.
+Participants should focus on patterns that affect the jurisdiction and region rather than creating an inventory of local laws, policies, or practices.

 Additional Information